Opcode and Operand

 Step - 1.
 The addressing field of instruction is moved to Memory Address Register (MAR) which is used for fetching the address of the operand.

 Step - 2.
-The address field of Instruction Register (IR) is amended from the Memory Buffer Register (MBR).
+The address field of the Instruction Register (IR) is amended from the Memory Buffer Register (MBR).

 Step - 3.
-Instruction Register (IR) is now in the state i.e., IR is ready for execution cycle but it considers interrupt cycle first that's why it skips the execution cycle for a bit.
+Instruction Register (IR) is now in the state i.e., IR is ready for the execution cycle but it considers interrupt cycle first that's why it skips the execution cycle for a bit.

-The Execution Cycle - Unlike the three other cycles, the execute cycle is different.
+The Execution Cycle - Unlike the three other cycles, the execution cycle is different.
 The fetch, indirect, and interrupt cycles are very easy but the execution cycle is different.
 Let us consider an example of ADD instruction

-Here, the instruction adds the value of location X to register R. The beginning should be with Instruction Register (IR) containing the ADD instruction.
+Here, the instruction adds the value of location X to register R. The beginning should be with the Instruction Register (IR) containing the ADD instruction.

 Step - 1.
 The addition of the Instruction Register (IR) is loaded into the Memory Address Register (MAR).

 Step - 3.
-The value of R and Memory Buffer Register (MBR) is being added by Arithmetic Logic Unit (ALU).
+The value of R and Memory Buffer Register (MBR) is being added by the Arithmetic Logic Unit (ALU).

 If an enabled interrupt has arisen, the interrupt cycle also arises.
 Its nature depends upon the machine.